64/cpp-faq/content/faq/iterators.md

 # iterators:
-C++ iterators are a facility for traversing through a range, to improve readability and a better control over the code.
+C++ iterators are a facility for traversing through a range, to improve readability and a better control over the code, they behave same as pointers at the end they're used to point to some specific position of a sequence but they're slightly different and of course better.
+Ok so how iterators can be useful ?
-How iterators can approve my code and make it more consistent ?
 Consider copying N elements from a vector to another:

 the old way
 ```cpp